-In 1908, a group of African Americans, led by Colonel Allen Allensworth, founded a town that would combine pride of ownership, equality of opportunity, and high ideals.
-Today, the California Department of Parks & Recreation is committed to the town’s renaissance as a living example of the American spirit.
-A modest but growing assemblage of restored and reconstructed buildings marks the location of Colonel Allensworth State Historic Park.
-A schoolhouse, a Baptist church, businesses, homes, a hotel, a library, and various other structures symbolize the rebirth of one man’s dream of an independent, democratic town where African Americans could live in control of their own destiny.
-Special events include an annual rededication and Old Time Jubilee. http://parks.ca.gov/?page_id=583
+In 1908, a group of African-Americans, led by Col. Allen Allensworth, founded a town that would combine pride of ownership, equality of opportunity and high ideals.
+Today, the California Department of Parks and Recreation is committed to the town’s renaissance as a living example of the American spirit.
+A modest but growing assemblage of restored and reconstructed buildings marks the location of the state park near Earlimart.
+A schoolhouse, Baptist church, businesses, homes, hotel, library and other structures symbolize one man’s dream of an independent, democratic town where African-Americans could live in control of their destinies.
+Special events include an annual rededication and Old Time Jubilee.

 Kaweah Post Office

-In 1910, a little post office was built in the Kaweah settlement near what is now Three Rivers.
-About 10’ by 12’ in total size, this rustic building is one of the smaller operating post offices in the United States.
-It continues to serve the community, and its beginning can be traced to the Kaweah colonists who lived in a utopian community nearby.
+In 1910, a small post office was built in the Kaweah settlement near what is now Three Rivers.
+Only 10 feet by 12 feet in size, this rustic building is one of the smallest operating post offices in the United States.
+It continues to serve the community, and its beginnings can be traced to the colonists who lived in a utopian community nearby.

-Take this self-guided 45-minute stroll through old downtown Visalia for a history lesson and some good exercise.
-Along the way, you’ll discover old churches, the little white schoolhouse, early hotels, and the famous Fort Visalia.
-VisitVisalia.org
+Take the self-guided, 45-minute tour through old downtown Visalia for a history lesson and good exercise.
+Along the way, discover old churches, the little white schoolhouse, early hotels and Fort Visalia.